 However Mailchimp marketing automation falls down due to the fact it is based on static campaigns and separate lists, rather than dynamic campaigns and overall subscribers (who can belong to multiple campaigns).
-The former is not an effective way of communicating and monetising your audience whilst the latter enables you to send personalised communications based on where the contact is at in their business journey and the actions taken on your site such as downloaded content.
-There is new email marketing software in town to review…
+The former just isn’t an effective way of communicating and monetising your audience; the latter way enables you to send personalised communications based on where the contact is at in their journey and the actions they take on your site.

 Exactly one year on from publishing my book Coffee Shop Entrepreneurs I sent out an email to all my subscribers in Mailchimp stating that I was now giving the book away for free.
 I was sick of giving amazon all of my customers and I wanted to use the book as a lead magnet to get people into my sales funnel now that I’m offering higher value products such as funnel upgrade and my high ticket sales funnel consulting.
 I wanted to track which of my existing subscribers had downloaded the book so that I could create a marketing sequence for this more engaged section of my list.
 In MailChimp you can partially do this my uploading the file to their File Manager and then creating a new segment based on who clicked links in the email campaign:

 However this only works when you have just one link (to the download) in the email – if I were to point them to a blog post as well I would have no idea who had actually downloaded the book – and you cannot then send a new drip campaign or autoresponder sequence to that cohort as their customer service staff confirmed: